Francisco-Villanueva/js-Exercices/README.md

 Inside each folder, you will need to run the following commands:

 -> npm i

 -> npm test

-Once the tests have been run, make sure that all of them have passed successfully.
+Once the tests have been run, make sure that all of them have failed.